RESOURCE TYPE

 MTS Zero-Emission Bus Fleet Transition Study

-The Metropolitan Transit System (MTS) engaged the Center for Transportation and the Environment (CTE) to perform a zero-emission bus (ZEB) transition study in March 2018.
-The study’s goal is to create a plan for a 100% zero-emission fleet by 2040 to be in compliance with the Innovative Clean Transit (ICT) regulation enacted by the California Air Resources Board (CARB).
+This study, performed by the Center for Transportation and the Environment (CTE) for the San Diego Metropolitan Transit System (MTS), creates a plan for a 100% zero-emission fleet by 2040 to be in compliance with the Innovative Clean Transit (ICT) regulation enacted by the California Air Resources Board (CARB).
 The results of the study will be used to inform MTS Board members and educate MTS staff of estimated costs, benefits, constraints, and risks to guide future planning and decision making.

-Center for Transportation and the Environment (CTE), AECOM, & the Fiedler Group
+Center for Transportation and the Environment; AECOM; Fiedler Group

 September 2020

-TOPICS: Safety and Health , Zero Emission Buses
+TOPICS: Policy and Planning , Zero Emission Buses

 This report presents a summary of the bus maintenance worker training peer exchange, hosted by the Federal Transit Administration (FTA).
 Significant shifts in the types of transit buses being procured (e.g., from traditional buses to alternative fuel/low- and no-emission buses) require new and different types of frontline worker training.
 Through the peer exchange, stakeholders, including industry representatives, shared knowledge about bus maintenance worker training and discussed best practices for developing the next generation of highly-skilled bus technicians.